Complete algebraic vector fields on affine surfaces: Introduction

-One could wish to extend the quasi-homogeneity results to the analytic situation replacing locally nilpotent vector fields by complete holomorphic vector fields and $\SAut (X)$ by its holomorphic analogue, but unfortunately classification of complete holomorphic vector fields on Stein surfaces with sufficiently big automorphism groups (even on $\C^2$) seems still far out of reach.
-However complete algebraic vector fields have been classified on $\C^* \times \C^*$ (actually on $(\C^*)^n$) by Anders\'en using Nevanlinna theory \cite{} and on $\C^2$ by Brunella \cite{Bru04} using foliation theory.
-It is worth mentioning that when $X$ is an affine algebraic variety and $\nu$ is a complete algebraic vector field its phase flow may well be non-algebraic (when the phase flow is algebraic then either $\nu$ is locally nilpotent and we have a $G_a$-action or $\nu$ is semi-simple and we have a $G_m$-action).
+One could wish to extend the quasi-homogeneity results to the analytic situation replacing locally nilpotent vector fields by complete holomorphic vector fields and $\SAut (X)$ by its holomorphic analogue, but unfortunately the classification of complete holomorphic vector fields on Stein surfaces with sufficiently big automorphism groups (even on $\C^2$) seems still far out of reach.
+However, complete algebraic vector fields have been classified on $\C^* \times \C^*$ (actually on $(\C^*)^n$) by Anders\'en using Nevanlinna theory \cite{A'} and on $\C^2$ by Brunella \cite{Bru04} using foliation theory.
+It is important to remember that when $X$ is an affine algebraic variety and $\nu$ is a complete algebraic vector field its flow may well be non-algebraic.
+When the flow is algebraic then either $\nu$ is locally nilpotent and we have a $\G_a$-action, i.e., an algebraic $\C_+$-action, or $\nu$ is semi-simple and we have a $\G_m$-action, i.e., an algebraic $\C^*$-action.\footnote{It is worth reminding that an algebraic vector field $\nu$ on an affine algebraic variety $X$ is locally nilpotent if and only if for every element $f$ of the algebra $A$ of regular functions on $X$ there exists $n=n(f)$ such that $\nu^n (f)=0$.
+Similarly, $\nu$ is semi-simple if and only if $A$ is a $\Z$-graded algebra $A=\bigoplus_{k\in \Z} A_k$ such that for every $f \in A_k$ one has $\nu (f)=kf$. }

-\bdefi A holomorphic automorphism $\alpha$ of an algebraic variety $X$ will be called {\it algebraically generated} if $\alpha$ coincides with an element $\Phi_t$ of the phase flow of a complete algebraic vector field on $X$ as before.
+\bdefi A holomorphic automorphism $\alpha$ of an algebraic variety $X$ will be called {\it algebraically generated} if $\alpha$ coincides with an element $\Phi_t$ of the flow of a complete algebraic vector field on $X$ as before.
 The subgroup of the holomorphic automorphism group generated by such algebraically generated automorphisms will be denoted by $\AAutH (X)$ and a normal affine algebraic surface $X$ quasi-homogeneous with respect to $\AAutH (X)$ will be called {\it generalized Gizatullin surface}.
-If normal affine algebraic surface $Y$ admits two complete non-proporitional algebraic vector fields $\nu_1$ and $\nu_2$ (i.e. $f_1\nu_1 \ne f_2 \nu_2$ for any pair nonzero regular functions $f_1$ and $f_2$ on $Y$) then there is an open orbit of the natural $\AAutH (Y)$-action in $Y$.
+If a normal affine algebraic surface $Y$ admits two complete non-proportional algebraic vector fields $\nu_1$ and $\nu_2$ (i.e., $f_1\nu_1 \ne f_2 \nu_2$ for any pair of nonzero regular functions $f_1$ and $f_2$ on $Y$) then there is an open orbit of the natural $\AAutH (Y)$-action in $Y$.
 In what follows we call such $Y$ a {\it surface with an open orbit } (without mentioning $\AAutH (Y)$).
 Of course, every {\it generalized Gizatullin surface} is a surface with an open orbit. \edefi